-When the metal appliances are finally taken off of your teeth, you might notice that they leave behind white spots from where they were cemented onto the teeth.
+- When the metal appliances are finally taken off of your teeth, you might notice that they leave behind white spots from where they were cemented onto the teeth.
 One of the main concerns that patients have is getting rid of these white spots.
 Keep in mind that the white spots are a result of wearing orthodontic appliances for an extended period of time.

 Are They Permanent?

-Thankfully, these white spots are not permanent.
+- Thankfully, these white spots are not permanent.
 They will become the same color as your other teeth after about a month or two of everyday wear and tear.
 You will also find that there are a few things you can do to improve the look of them right off the bat, which you might want to consider if the white spots really bother you.

-How to Get Rid of Them
+How to Get Rid of White Spots

 This will whiten the surrounding teeth so that they blend more with where the appliances were placed.
 These strips are relatively inexpensive and can fit easily into your budget.
 You will obviously want to talk to your orthodontic professional to see what they suggest in terms of getting your teeth looking their best.

 Choosing a Better Orthodontic Option

-There are also alternatives to the chunky metal appliances you’re used to seeing all over.
+- There are also alternatives to the chunky metal appliances you’re used to seeing all over.
 In fact, many people are choosing Invisalign because of its clear way of straightening the teeth.
 Invisalign uses clear plastic trays to carefully and effectively get rid of crookedness, allowing you to feel confident in your smile and the way that you look.

 - It is imperative that you talk to your local office to see what is available for you.
 You will need to go in for a full consultation appointment before you can have any type of work done.
 Once you begin to get the work done, you’ll feel confident in your smile and the way that it looks.

 Dr. Samuel Papandreas provides expert orthodontic care for adults, teenagers and children at his facilities in:

 - Brunswick, Ohio

 - North Royalton, Ohio

 His patients are fitted with customized orthodontic devices that include:

 - Braces – color-matching ceramic or metal devices

 - Retainers – worn at night when your braces are removed

 - Invisalign aligners – clear plastic devices

 - Palatal expanders – worn before your orthodontic treatment begins

-You can schedule an appointment with Papandreas Orthodontics to learn about the best type of orthodontic treatment for you and your children to improve your smile correct your dental bite.
+Accordingly, you can schedule an appointment with Papandreas Orthodontics to learn about the best type of orthodontic treatment for you and your children to improve your smile correct your dental bite.

 Dr. Papandreas is a native of Cleveland.
 Born in Lyndhurst, the middle of five children, his parents moved to Lakewood where he attended Lakewood High School.
 Dr. Papandreas continued his education at Loyola University School of Dentistry, known as a leader nationally in clinical dentistry.
 He ranked #1 academically in his dental class for four consecutive years.
 In addition to the honor of Summa Cum Laude, he was awarded the Frank M. Amaturo Award for Highest GPA – Omicron Kappa Upsilon Fraternity, the Department of Dental Materials Scholastic Award, the Chicago Auxiliary Dental Society Scholarship Award for Highest Academic Achievement, and the Alpha Sigma Nu National Jesuit Honor Society Award for Academic Excellence.